Arjuna-Bandara/Angular-GettingStarted/README.md

    The application should then compile and launch in your default browser.

 If these steps don't work for you, see STACKBLITZ below.

-## STACKBLITZ

-If you want to work through the course without downloading npm or any of the libraries, try the course with Stackblitz by following this link: https://stackblitz.com/github/DeborahK/Angular-GettingStarted/tree/master/APM-Start

-Stackblitz does not support reading json files from a folder defined in the angular.json file.
-Rather, you need to copy the products folder from the api folder to the assets folder.
-Then modify the productUrl to look in the assets folder: private productUrl = 'assets/products/products.json';

-To install packages in Stackblitz, such as bootstrap and font-awesome, you need to use the DEPENDENCIES branch in the Project hierarchy to the left of the code in Stackblitz:
-1) Open the DEPENDENCIES node.
-(You should see the list of existing dependencies such as @angular/common
-2) Below the list of dependencies is an input box with the text "enter package name"
-3) Enter bootstrap there and press enter.
-4) If it asks you to install missing dependencies, click "INSTALL MISSING DEPENDENCIES"
-5) Repeat step 3 with font-awesome

-Stackbliz has the Angular CLI commands built in.
-Instead of installing the Angular CLI to your system, right-click on a folder in Stackblitz and you'll see an "Angular Generator" option.
-Under that menu you'll find the Angular CLI commands.